|

 Cavanaugh Endowed Chair in Presidential Studies at Chapman

-University in Orange, California.
+University.
 His area of specialty is the

 Cold War, the modern presidency, and U.S. political and